kaysalawu/azure-network-terraform/troubleshooting/README.md

 The folowing are some of the common errors and how to resolve them.

-## 1. Network Security Group - Context Deadline Exceeded
+## 1. Network Security Group - "Context Deadline Exceeded"

 This occurs when terraform times out on associating the NSG to a subnet.